 But I’m talking about mistake.
 You’ve made a mistake.
 Now what?

-Do you know my reader, why I’m talking about a mistake?
+Do you know why I’m talking about a mistake?

 Anyone who has worked in an office for more than a day has made a mistake.
 While most people accept that slip-ups are unavoidable, no one likes to be responsible for them.
 The good news is that mistakes, even big ones, don’t have to leave a permanent mark on your career.
 In fact, most contribute to organizational and personal learning; they are an essential part of experimentation and a prerequisite for innovation.
 So don’t worry: if you’ve made a mistake at work, — and, again, who hasn’t? — You can recover gracefully and use the experience to learn and grow.

 In regular life, mistake is common, but in Stock Market?
 There is no chance to make mistake.
 It’s very risky for your regular life.
 Don’t compare occurred mistake in stock market to regular life mistake.
 There is very big different.
 We can’t say “Man make mistake, we should to forgive it.”